-Five hours must be taken from the following courses: RPA 603 Private Lessons in Public Address, RPA 604 Private Lessons in Public Address, RPA 605 Private Lessons in Public Address, RPA 607 Private Lessons in Public Address, RPA 608 Private Lessons in Public Address, RPA 609 Private Lessons in Public Address, RPA 608 Private Lessons in Public Address, RPA 609 Private Lessons in Public Address, RPA 608 Private Lessons in Public Address, RPA 609 Private Lessons in Public Address, RPA 608 Private Lessons in Public Address, RPA 608 Private Lessons in Public Address, RPA 609 Private Lessons in Public Address, RPA 608 Private Lessons in Public Address, RPA 609 Private Lessons in Public Address, RPA 608 Private Lessons for Public Address, RPA 608 Private Lessons for Public Address, RPA 60
+Five hours must be taken from the following courses: RPA 603 Private Lessons in Public Address, RPA 604 Private Lessons in Public Address, RPA 605 Private Lessons in Public Address, RPA 607 Private Lessons in Public Address, RPA 608 Private Lessons in Public Address, RPA 609 Private Lessons in Public Address, RPA 608 Private Lessons in Public Address, RPA 609 Private Lessons for Public Address, RPA 609 Private Lessons for Public Address, RPA 60

-- Eight hours must be taken at the 500 level or above. - Two hours must be taken from the following courses: RPA 511 Seminar in Public Address. - Six hours must be taken at the 500 level or above. - Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university.
-A minimum of 18 semester hours of acceptable undergraduate credit, including Sp 101, RPA 201, Com 301, RPA 510 and six hours of additional course work in speech communication.
+Two hours must be taken from the following courses: RPA 511 Seminar in Public Address, RPA 512 Seminar in Public Address, RPA 513 Seminar in Public Address and RPA 514 Seminar in Public Address.

+Six hours must be taken at the 500 level or above.

+Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university and with two-thirds of all course work completed through a traditional college setting of residence and/or distance education.
+A minimum of 18 semester hours of acceptable undergraduate credit in proposed major field, including courses in voice and diction, public speaking, and principles of communication.
 Prospective graduate students must arrange for an audition.
-Requirements for auditions may be obtained from Admissions or the Dean of the School of Fine Arts.
+Requirements for auditions may be obtained from Admissions or the dean of the School of Fine Arts.
 The audition must be completed before being considered for admission.
-Students not holding a Bob Jones University undergraduate degree may be asked to take Bible courses Bi 501 and Bi 502 in addition to other degree requirements.
+Students not holding a Bob Jones University undergraduate degree may be asked to take Bible Courses Bi 401 and Bi 402 in addition to other degree requirements.

-Film, Video and Broadcasting
+Film, Video, and Broadcasting

-TIMOTHY MICHAEL ROGERS, M.A., Chairman
+TIMOTHY MICHAEL ROGERS, MA, Chairman